FAQs

 Absolutely.
 Lacrosse is a no-cut sport at GLA, and we welcome players of all experience levels—from first-time athletes to experienced players.
 Our coaches are committed to helping every player develop, improve, and find a place within the program.

-The spring season is the Texas Girl's High School Lacrosse League and Texas High School Lacrosse League competitive season and runs from January through late April / early May and includes regular practices, games, district competition, and playoff opportunities.
+The spring season is the primary competitive season for both programs and runs from January through late April or early May.
+Teams participate in regular practices, games, district competition, and playoff opportunities.

 When are playoffs?

-If the team qualifies for playoffs, playoffs occur at the end of the spring season (April–May) and are single elimination.
-Dates and locations are set by the league and may include out-of-town travel.
-Details are shared with families once they are finalized.
+If a team qualifies, playoffs take place at the end of the spring season (early May) and are conducted in a single-elimination format.
+Dates and locations are determined by the league and may require out-of-town travel.

 How many days per week are practices?

 Practice schedules vary by season and team.
-Fall Ball typically consists of two practices per week.
-Spring typically consists of three practices per week.
-Schedules will be communicated before the season begins.
+Fall Ball typically consists of two practices per week, while spring teams generally practice three times per week.
+Specific schedules will be communicated before each season.

 Do players need their own equipment?

 Yes.
-Players are responsible for providing required lacrosse equipment.
-Equipment requirements and recommendations will be shared before the season.
-Additional information about equipment can be found in the resources section.
+Players are responsible for providing the required lacrosse equipment.
+Equipment requirements and recommendations can be found in the Resources section of the website.

 Is playing time guaranteed?